Platelet Rich Plasma

-PRP (platelet rich plasma) is plasma with many more platelets than what is typically found in blood.
+PRP (platelet-rich plasma) is plasma with many more platelets than what is typically found in the blood.
 The concentration of platelets — and, thereby, the concentration of growth factors — can be 5 to 10 times greater (or richer) than usual reaching in the millions.

 To develop a PRP preparation, blood must first be drawn from a patient.
-The platelets are separated from other blood cells and their concentration is increased during a process called centrifugation in a special FDA approved machine.
-The concentrated platelets are injected into an area to speed up healing and repair of damaged tissue.
+The platelets are separated from other blood cells and their concentration is increased during a process called centrifugation in a special FDA-approved machine.
+The concentrated platelets are injected into an area to speed up the healing and repair of damaged tissue.

 How Does PRP Therapy Work?